Heavy Vehicle Safety and Productivity Program

 As part of the Local and State Government Road Safety Package announced in the 2019-2020 Budget, the Australian Government has committed an additional $25 million per year to the HVSPP from 2019-2020.
 The Government will provide $508 million to the HVSPP from the 2013-2014 financial year to the 2022-2023 financial year, with an on-going commitment of $65 million each year following.

-State, territory and local governments were eligible to apply for funding for projects that would upgrade road infrastructure to improve heavy vehicle safety and freight efficiency, saving lives and reducing travel times for freight on Australia's roads.
+State, territory and local governments were encouraged to submit funding proposals for projects that will upgrade road infrastructure to improve heavy vehicle safety and freight efficiency, saving lives and reducing travel times for freight on Australia's roads.

-Consistent with previous rounds, projects under Round Six were selected as part of a competitive merit-based process.
-In an effort to allow for a wider distribution of projects, the Australian Government limited its contribution amount to $5 million per project.
+Consistent with previous rounds, projects under Round Four were selected as part of a merit-based process.

 Details of successful projects for previous rounds are available from the links below: